Controlled burn: Grassland or prairie burning

+Slash pile burning

+There are several different methods used to burn piles of slash from forestry operations.
+Broadcast burning is the burning of scattered slash over a wide area.
+Pile burning is gathering up the slash into piles before burning.
+These burning piles may be referred to as bonfires.
+High temperatures can harm the soil, damaging it physically, chemically or sterilizing it.
+Broadcast burns tend to have lower temperatures and will not harm the soil as much as pile burning, though steps can be taken to treat the soil after a burn.
+In lop and scatter burning, slash is left to compact over time, or is compacted with machinery.
+This produces a lower intensity fire, as long as the slash is not packed too tightly.

+The risk of fatal fires that stem from burning slash can also be reduced by proactively reducing ground fuels before they can create a fuel ladder and begin an active crown fire.
+Predictions show thinned forests lead to a reduction in fire intensity and flame lengths of forest fires compared to untouched or fire-proofed areas.

+Aerial ignition

+Aerial ignition is a type of controlled burn where incendiary devices are released from aircraft.

 History

 There are two basic causes of wildfires.
 One is natural, mainly through lightning, and the other is human activity.
 Controlled burns have a long history in wildland management.
-Pre-agricultural societies used fire to regulate both plant and animal life.
-Fire history studies have documented periodic wildland fires ignited by indigenous peoples in North America and Australia.
-Native Americans frequently used fire to manage natural environments in a way that benefited humans and wildlife, starting low-intensity fires that released nutrients for plants, reduced competition, and consumed excess flammable material that otherwise would eventually fuel high-intensity, catastrophic fires.
+Fire has been used by humans to clear land since the Neolithic period.
+Fire history studies have documented regular wildland fires ignited by indigenous peoples in North America and Australia prior to the establishment of colonial law and fire suppression.
+Native Americans frequently used fire to manage natural environments in a way that benefited humans and wildlife in forests and grasslands by starting low-intensity fires that released nutrients for plants, reduced competition for cultivated species, and consumed excess flammable material that otherwise would eventually fuel high-intensity, catastrophic fires.

+North America

-Fires, both naturally caused and prescribed, were once part of natural landscapes in many areas.
-In the US these practices ended in the early 20th century, when federal fire policies were enacted with the goals of suppressing all fires.
+The use of controlled burns in North America ended in the early 20th century, when federal fire policies were enacted with the goal of suppressing all fires.
 Since 1995, the US Forest Service has slowly incorporated burning practices into its forest management policies.

 Fire suppression has changed the composition and ecology of North American habitats, including highly fire-dependent ecosystems such as oak savannas and canebrakes, which are now critically endangered habitats on the brink of extinction.
-In the Eastern United States, fire-sensitive trees such as the red maple are increasing in number, at the expense of fire-tolerant ones like oaks.
+In the Eastern United States, fire-sensitive trees such as the red maple are increasing in number, at the expense of fire-tolerant species like oaks.

-Back burning

-Back burning is the term given to the process of lighting vegetation in such a way that it has to burn against the prevailing wind.
-This produces a slower moving and more controllable fire.
-However this term is also colloquially used to mean all of controlled burning as well.

-This process is commonly used for hazard reduction burns and the preparation of fire breaks to enable controlled or hazard reduction burns.
-Back burning involves starting small fires along a man-made or natural firebreak in front of a main fire front.
-Back burning reduces the amount of fuel that is available to the main fire by the time that it reaches the burnt area.

-Back burning is utilized in controlled burning and during wildfire events.
-While controlled burns utilize back burning during planned fire events to create a "black line", back burning or backfiring is also done to stop a wildfire that is already in progress.
-Firebreaks are also often used as an anchor point to start a line of fires along natural or manmade features such as a river, road or a bulldozed clearing.
-It is called back burning because the small fires are designed to "burn back" towards the main fire front and are usually burning and traveling against ground level winds.

-The expression fight fire with fire is derived from the concept of back burning.